tollwerk/TYPO3-ext-tw_eprivacy/README.md

 ## Cookie consent dialog

 This extension provides a dialog that is shown when a user visits your page for the first time.
-This dialog will only be shown when the Cookie "eprivacy_consent" is not yet set.
+This dialog will only be shown when the Cookie "eprivacy_consent" is not set.
 The dialog contains the following buttons and links:

 * **Accept all:** Accepts all (registered, see "ePrivacy Subject") cookies and refreshes the current page.
 * **Accept necessary only:** Only accepts (registered, see "ePrivacy Subject") cookies marked as necessary,